 The founding members of Enabled Living are four close friends who met in 2016 while attending graduate school.
-Our personal and professional relationship continues to grow through a shared vision that challenges the status quo of therapy service delivery to meet the needs of all members in our community.
+Our personal and professional relationship continues to grow through a shared vision that challenges the status quo of therapy service delivery to meet the needs of people in our community.
 As occupational therapists, we felt that the traditional approach to providing therapy services did not adequately address the challenges that individuals and their families face.
 For this reason, we sought to change the paradigm and provide holistic occupational therapy services directly to individuals in their home.
 Our approach is rooted in our founders unique beliefs and perspectives on service delivery within different cultures and settings by advocating for equality and removing barriers that prevent individuals from obtaining therapy services.

-Dustin Abram, MSOT, OTR/L
+Dustin Abram, MSOT, OTR/L, CAPS, CDRS

 Dustin Abram, OTR/L received his Master of Science in Occupational Therapy from Brenau University in 2018.
 His years of logistics and technology experience provide the